dump247/aws-mock-metadata/README.md

 This service runs on a developer machine and masquerades as the Amazon metadata service.
 This allows it to integrate with the SDKs and provide session credentials when needed.
-When the metadata service is queried for security credentials, this service will prompt the user to enter the MFA device token.
+When the metadata service is queried for security credentials, this service can prompt the user to enter the MFA device token or generate the OTP code (if the virtual MFA device secret is provided).
 Those credentials are cached until they expire and the user is prompted again to provide an updated token.